J-PLUS: Systematic impact of metallicity on photometric calibration with the stellar locus: Photometric calibration of J-PLUS DR2

-The goal of any calibration strategy is to obtain the zero point (ZP) of the observation, that relates the magnitude of the sources in passband $\mathcal{X}$ on top of the atmosphere with the magnitudes obtained from the analogue to digital unit (ADU) counts of the reduced images.
+The goal of any calibration strategy is to obtain the zero point (ZP) of the observation; that relates the magnitude of the sources in passband $\mathcal{X}$ on top of the atmosphere with the magnitudes obtained from the analogue-to-digital unit (ADU) counts of the reduced images.
 We simplify the notation in the following using the passband name as the magnitude in such filter.
 Thus,

-In the estimation of the J-PLUS DR2 raw catalogues, the reduced images were normalized to a one-second exposure and an arbitrary instrumental zero point ${\rm ZP}_{\mathcal{X}} = 25$ was set.
+In the estimation of the J-PLUS DR2 raw catalogs, the reduced images were normalized to a one-second exposure and an arbitrary instrumental zero point ${\rm ZP}_{\mathcal{X}} = 25$ was set.
 This defined the instrumental magnitudes $\mathcal{X}_{\rm ins}$.

-The calibration process applied in J-PLUS DR2 have different steps, as described in Sect.~\ref{sec:calibration}.
+The calibration process applied in J-PLUS DR2 has different steps, as described in Sect.~\ref{sec:calibration}.
 At the end, we estimated the zero point of the passband $\mathcal{X}$ in the pointing $p_{\rm id}$ as

 where $\Delta \mathcal{X}_{\rm atm}$ is the term that accounts for the atmospheric extinction at the moment of the observation, $P_{\mathcal{X}}$ defines a plane that accounts for the 2D variation of the calibration with the $(X,Y)$ position of the sources on the CCD, $\Delta \mathcal{X}_{\rm FeH}$ includes the effect of the metallicity in the stellar locus homogenization process, and $\Delta \mathcal{X}_{\rm WD}$ is the global offset provided by the white dwarf (WD) locus that translates homogenized magnitudes to calibrated magnitudes outside the atmosphere.